 A hanger steak is a cut of beef that is known for its rich flavor and tender texture.
 It is similar to flank steak and skirt steak but has a slightly different texture and flavor.
 Butcher’s steak, also known as hanger steak, is cut from the diaphragm of the animal and has a different texture and flavor profile compared to other cuts.

 Hanger steak should be smoked or grilled at a temperature of 225°F until the internal temperature reaches 125°F for medium-rare.
-Then, sear it over high heat until it reaches an internal temperature of 135°F.
+Then, sear it over high heat until it reaches an internal temperature of 135°F to get the best smoked hanger steak.

 Smoking or grilling hanger steak could take around 45-60 minutes, depending on the thickness of the steak and the temperature your grill is set to.